-M/S Costa Concordia was a very badly designed ship or more a floating, cheap hotel on a barge.
+M/S Costa Concordia was a very badly designed and operated ship or more a floating, unsafe, cheap hotel on a barge, where no safety at sea, social or moral rules were applied.
+The objective was the make as much money as possible!

-Wikipedia does not mention anything about the 25 illegal watertight doors of Costa Concordia watertight bulkheads.
+Wikipedia therefore does not mention anything about the 25 illegal watertight doors of Costa Concordia watertight bulkheads.
 The Italian accident investigators do not mention anything about the watertight doors of Costa Concordia You should really wonder why.
+The watertight doors and the hull damage are very easy to check again - the ship was in dry-dock at Genoa May 2017!

 DRAFT GUIDANCE TO ENSURE CONSISTENT POLICY FOR DETERMINING THE NEED FOR WATERTIGHT DOORS TO REMAIN OPEN DURING NAVIGATION [ON ALL SHIPS]

 A ship cannot be fitted with 25 watertight doors.
 Or 70+!
-Only one watertight door maybe fitted between two engine rooms or similar - for the safe operation of the ship - but not 25 watertight doors between crew compartments - for their convenience!
+Only one watertight door maybe fitted between two engine rooms or similar (between a cargo hold and a stairway to open deck) - for the safe operation of the ship - but not 25 watertight doors between crew compartments - for their convenience!

 These old facts were again confirmed 3-12 June 2015 when IMO/MSC adopted another proposal for Guidance for watertight doors on passenger ships which may be opened during navigation.

-To blame the Master of the ship for it, is not right.
+To blame Schettino of the ship for it, is not right.
 It is criminal!
 It is Italy.
+It is mafia.
 And USA!

 You may wonder why Paris Mou Port State Control didn't stop M/S Costa Concordia any time before the sinking that was blamed on the poor Master.